VzBoT3D/docs/docs/general/belt-tensioning.md

 ### VzBoT-235

 The Vz235 belt tensioners are located at the front of the printer, either side of the front doors.
-Loosen the fixing screw on the rear motor mounts before turning the tensioning screw.
+Loosen the fixing screw on the Front motor mounts that go through the topplate and the spacer into the motors before turning the tensioning screw.
 Tighten the fixing screw back up when you're done adjusting belt tension.

 Recommended target acoustic frequency: